-Use this schedule to report information regarding any credit, interest, rebate, refund, reimbursement, or return of a deposit fee resulting from the use of a political contribution or an asset purchased with a political contribution, any proceeds of the sale of an asset purchased with a political contribution, the amount of which exceeds \$120, and any other gain from a political contribution received during the reporting period.
+Use this schedule to report information regarding any credit, interest, rebate, refund, reimbursement, or return of a deposit fee resulting from the use of a political contribution or an asset purchased with a political contribution, any proceeds from the sale of an asset purchased with a political contribution, the amount of which exceeds \$140, and any other gain from a political contribution received during the reporting period.

-Itemization: You must enter interest, credits, gains, refunds and returned contributions received during a reporting period that in the aggregate exceed \$120 on this schedule.
-Although you are not required to do so, you may also report any credit/gain/refund, or interest that does not exceed \$120 in the period on this schedule.
+Itemization: You must enter interest, credits, gains, refunds and returned contributions received during the reporting period that in the aggregate exceed \$140 on this schedule.
+Although you are not required to do so, you may also report any interest/credit/gain/refund that does not exceed \$140 in the period on this schedule.

 - 1. TOTAL PAGES SCHEDULE K: After you have completed Schedule K, count the total number of pages.
 Each side of a two-sided form counts as one page. - 2.
 FILER NAME: Enter your full name. - 3.
 FILER ID: See instructions for Cover Sheet, page 1, section 1. - 4.
-DATE: Enter the date the credit/gain/refund was received or the interest was earned, as applicable. - 5.
-NAME OF PERSON FROM WHOM AMOUNT IS RECEIVED: Enter the full name of the person or business from whom the credit/gain/refund/returned contribution or interest was received. - 6.
-ADDRESS OF PERSON FROM WHOM AMOUNT IS RECEIVED: Enter the complete address of the person or business from whom the credit/gain/refund/returned contribution or interest was received. - 7.
-PURPOSE FOR WHICH AMOUNT IS RECEIVED: Enter a brief statement or description of the purpose for which the amount was received (for example, "phone service deposit return" "returned contribution" or "interest on savings account"). - "Check if political contribution returned to filer" box: If the incoming credit/gain was originally made by you in the form of a political contribution to another candidate or political committee and was returned to you in this reporting period, check this box. - 8.
-AMOUNT: Enter the exact dollar amount of the credit/gain/refund/returned contribution, or interest.
+DATE: Enter the date the credit/gain/refund/returned contribution was received or the interest was earned, as applicable. - 5.
+NAME OF PERSON FROM WHOM AMOUNT IS RECEIVED: Enter the full name of the person or business from whom the interest/credit/gain/refund or returned contribution was received.
+If the person is an individual, enter the full name, first, last, and suffix (Jr., III, etc.) if applicable (title is optional).
+If the person or business is an entity, enter the full name of the entity. - 6.
+ADDRESS OF PERSON FROM WHOM AMOUNT IS RECEIVED: Enter the complete address of the person or business from whom the interest/credit/gain/refund or returned contribution was received. - 7.
+PURPOSE FOR WHICH AMOUNT IS RECEIVED: Enter a brief statement or description of the purpose for which the amount was received (for example, "phone service deposit return," "returned contribution" or "interest on savings account"). - "Check if political contribution returned to filer" box: If the incoming credit/gain was originally made by you in the form of a political contribution to another candidate or political committee and was returned to you in this reporting period, check this box. - 8.
+AMOUNT: Enter the exact amount of the interest/credit/gain/refund or returned contribution.